The InSAR absolute phase amid singularities: Defining the absolute phase

 I now propose a general definition of the absolute phase $\phi^{\mathrm{a}}(\wb_2)$ at $\wb_2 \in W$.
 It is an unwrapped phase difference in the configuration space $W$.
 The primary configuration $\wb_1 \in W$ is held fixed when evaluating the coherence and is also the starting point of the unwrapping integral.
 When the primary configuration $\wb_1$ is not clear from the context, we will write $\phi^{\mathrm{a}}(\wb_2; \wb_1)$.

 The absolute phase is unwrapped along a pre-specified absolute path $\Gamma^{\mathrm{a}}_{\wb_2} \in W$ that ends at $\wb_2$, representing the configuration at the secondary acquisition.
-The natural path $\Gamma_a$ handles the path dependence of phase unwrapping by restricting attention to just one path.
+The natural path $\Gamma_a$ handles path dependence of phase unwrapping by restricting attention to just one path.
+Its specification requires a choice and will depend on context.
+We will assume a reasonable choice has been made, deferring an in-depth discussion to later.

 The defining equation of the absolute phase is

 To illustrate, we return to Fig. \ref{fig:walkthrough} and define the absolute path $\Gamma^{\mathrm{a}}_{\wb_2}$ to be the straight-line path from $\wb_1$ to $\wb_2$.
 Thus, for $\wb_2 = \wb'$, the path $\Gamma$ shown in the figure is the absolute path, and $\phia(\wb') = \Delta \phi(\Gamma)$.